Frequently Asked Questions about installing Adobe Exchange for Creative Cloud users

 No. Your download starts when you click the Install button from the product page on the Adobe Exchange website.
-The install button triggers the CC Desktop App to install the extension on your computer.
+The install button triggers the Creative Cloud desktop app to install the extension on your computer.
 Check the Where to Find It section of the product page for details on where the extension installs.

 No, Adobe Exchange is intended for Creative Cloud users.